Smart Grids Data Analysis: A Systematic Mapping Study: SMS

-For each repository we run the queries on abstract, keywords and title: only exception is the SpringerLink repository that allowed only a full-text search (Table \ref{tbl:queries}).
-For this reason---and since every repository has different characteristics---we had to adapt the query depending on the repository.
-The reported results are based on the query used, run at the specified date.
+For each repository we run the queries either on abstracts or combination of abstracts, keywords and titles: only exception is the SpringerLink repository that allowed only a full-text search (Table \ref{tbl:queries}).